spmeesseman/app-publisher/README.md

 For more details, see the [Internal NPM Registry](https://app1.development.pjats.com/doc/developernotes.md#Internal-NPM-Registry) section of the Perry Johnson Developer Notes document.

+## Jenkins Token

+I order to run the VSCode task *Validate Jenkinsfile*, the following environment variable must be set:

+    c21lZXNzZW1hbjoxMTU5NzgyYTBmNDE5OTI2M2VkYTY0ZTVlZjViYzIzZDY4

+This *token* is the base64 encoded version of http basic auth using an API token, i.e. username:token

 ## Running Outside of the Code Package Environment

 To run App-Publisher, nodejs and npm are required.
 These are by default installed with the *Code Package* installer.